by Alan Prendergast, Westword

 James E. Grant was convicted of attempting to sexually assault a neighbor and related charges, and the prosecutor sought to civilly commit him under the SDPA, 725 ILCS 204/0.01, in lieu of prosecution on one charge.
 The trial court found Grant to be a sexually dangerous person and remanded him to the custody of the Illinois Department of Corrections (DOC).

 Thirteen years later, Grant petitioned for recovery.
 The trial court ordered the DOC to prepare a socio-psychiatric report in accordance with section 9 of the SDPA.
 Grant requested appointment of an independent psychiatrist, claiming he could not receive a fair evaluation from the DOC’s psychiatrist.
 His request was denied.

 The DOC’s report noted that Grant did not participate well in the program, had not progressed much and denied some of the facts in his case, but nonetheless recommended that he be released because he was at low risk to reoffend.
-The state objected and moved to have a psychiatrist “appointed” to examine Grant ...
+The state objected and moved to have a psychiatrist “appointed” to examine Grant because it ...

 by David M. Reutter

 Private medical contractors have become popular among corrections officials eager to reduce the cost of providing health care to prisoners.
 As PLN continues to chronicle this phenomenon, we continue to find substantial evidence that for-profit companies fail to provide adequate medical care – including in county jails in Kentucky.